failsafe-lib/failsafe.dev/faqs.md

 - Async executions and retries
 - Async `Fallback` calls
 - `Timeout` checks
+- Async `RateLimiter` and `Bulkhead` permit waiting

-For async executions, async retries, and async fallbacks, you can supply your own `ScheduledExecutorService`, `Executor`, or `Scheduler` via `FailsafeExecutor.with()` which Failsafe will use.
-If no executor is configured, Failsafe will use the `ForkJoinPool.commonPool` for these purposes.
+For async executions, retries, fallbacks, and rate limiter or bulkhead waiting, you can supply your own `ScheduledExecutorService`, `ExecutorService`, or `Scheduler` via `FailsafeExecutor.with()` which Failsafe will use.
+If none of these is configured, Failsafe will use the `ForkJoinPool.commonPool` for async scheduling.

 `Timeout` checks are always performed using the `ForkJoinPool.commonPool` so that they are not blocked if the configured executor or Scheduler are fully utilized.